qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 If you created one portal entity, you can add a new portal to complete the bi-way portal or bi-faced portal.[PortalManipulation](https://github.com/qouteall/ImmersivePortalsMod/blob/1.15/src/main/java/com/qouteall/immersive_portals/portal/PortalManipulation.java)

 You can also create breakable portals using [BlockPortalShape](https://github.com/qouteall/ImmersivePortalsMod/blob/1.15/src/main/java/com/qouteall/immersive_portals/portal/nether_portal/BlockPortalShape.java) by `NetherPortalGeneration#generateBreakablePortalEntities`.
-It's needed to create a new subclass of BreakablePortalEntity.
-Check [NetherPortalEntity](https://github.com/qouteall/ImmersivePortalsMod/blob/1.15/src/main/java/com/qouteall/immersive_portals/portal/nether_portal/NetherPortalEntity.java).
+You can use a `GeneralBreakablePortalEntity`.
 Breakable portal has placeholder blocks to fill the portal area.
 If the placeholder block updates, nearby breakable portals will be notified to check portal integrity.

+This mod's code is mostly undocumented.
+If you have any question, ask the author.

 ### How to depend on Immersive Portals

+#### Using CurseMaven

 **Note for Gradle 6 users: CurseMaven doesn't support Gradle 6, but you can still build your mod against Immersive Portals.
 Check out "Using Gradle 6" below for an alternative solution.**